 Finding 1: Teams from the same vendor do not perform uniformly

 Firstly, the customer used Semmle to evaluate the code changes (quantity, type, quality, and impact) for each consulting vendor by project.
 The visualization below shows that different contractor teams from the same vendor (E) do not perform uniformly.
-The Vendor E team working on project 2 made many changes to the code, but also introduced many violations as defined by their measures of good practices.
+When code (or another project resource) breaks a rule of coding best practices (as defined by each customer), Semmle analysis triggers an alert.
+The Vendor E team working on project 2 made many changes to the code, but also introduced many alerts as defined by their measures of good practices.
 The Vendor E team working on project 1 made many fewer code changes, but introduced very few issues.

 One could assume that more code = more quality issues, which could explain why the project 2 team introduced more quality problems than the project 1 team.

 With Semmle, you don’t have to assume

 The customer explored that assumption by looking more closely at the data for Vendor E to examine individual contractors and the ratio of their good coding practice problems to lines of code changed (added, modified, deleted).